HighlandSolutions/development-standards/standards/README.md

 | Nay     | :-1:   |
 | Abstain | :eyes: |

 We determine the result with a simple plurality once all devs have voted.
 Anyone but the author may merge or close the PR once voting ends.
+Delete the branch after merging.

 ## Directory structure